RippleBench: Capturing Ripple Effects Using Existing Knowledge Repositories: Existing Unlearning Techniques

+\texttt{RippleBench-Maker} is a diagnostic tool for evaluating targeted model interventions.
+Its intended use is to assess riple effects associated with unlearning, editing, and debiasing visible to practitioners who would otherwise rely on the binary forget/retain framing.
+The pipeline is dual-use in the same sense any safety evaluation is: a framework that exposes how localized a method's suppression is can also help an attacker identify minimally-perturbed neighbors that bypass the unlearning.

-\subsection{Existing Unlearning Techniques}
+\section{Existing Unlearning Techniques}

-The unlearning methods evaluated by Che et al. (2025) can be broadly categorized based on their underlying mechanism.
-Below, we briefly summarize each technique as described in their work.
+The eight unlearning methods we evaluate are taken from the public release of Che et al.~\citep{che2025model}, who compared them against eleven attack strategies.
+We briefly summarize each technique below, grouped by underlying mechanism.

-\paragraph{Gradient and Loss-Based Fine-Tuning} These methods adapt the standard fine-tuning process by modifying the loss function to de-emphasize or penalize unwanted knowledge. \begin{itemize} \item \textbf{Gradient Difference (GradDiff):} Inspired by \cite{liu2022continual}, this approach trains the model to maximize the difference between the loss on the data to be forgotten and the loss on data to be retained. \item \textbf{Representation Noising (RepNoise):} Proposed by \cite{rosati2024representation}, this method adds a noise-inducing loss term.
-It encourages the model's internal representations for harmful inputs to match a simple Gaussian noise distribution. \item \textbf{Erasure of Language Memory (ELM):} Introduced by \cite{ELM}, ELM trains a model to mimic the behavior of an "unknowledgeable" model on the target domain, effectively erasing the specific concepts. \end{itemize}
+\paragraph{Gradient and Loss-Based Fine-Tuning} These methods modify the loss function during fine-tuning to de-emphasize or penalize unwanted knowledge. \begin{itemize} \item \textbf{Gradient Difference (GradDiff):} Inspired by \cite{liu2022continual}, this approach trains the model to maximize the difference between the loss on the data to be forgotten and the loss on data to be retained. \item \textbf{Representation Noising (RepNoise):} Proposed by \cite{rosati2024representation}, this method adds a noise-inducing loss term that encourages the model's internal representations for harmful inputs to match a Gaussian noise distribution. \item \textbf{Erasure of Language Memory (ELM):} Introduced by \cite{ELM}, ELM trains a model to mimic the behavior of an ``unknowledgeable'' model on the target domain, effectively erasing the specific concepts. \end{itemize}